maxladabaum/flowers/README.md

 ## Run Locally
 You can run this website locally on port 3000 (localhost:3000 in any browser).
 Instructions for running locally can be found in the docstrings of the sketch.js file.
+The sketch.js file is located in public/sketch.js